 ✅ Required

-WHS Regulation 2025 s.43 requires workplace emergency plan.
-Must include evacuation procedures, testing, and communication.
+WHS Regulation 2025 s.43 requires a workplace emergency plan covering evacuation, communication, and testing.

 First Aid Room